 Remember when Twitter was the place where everyone shared everything of importance?
 Us too!
-Which means we can’t be the only ones who, at one time or another, have thought “I wish I could find that tweet I sent”.
+This means we can’t be the only ones who, at one time or another, have thought “I wish I could find that tweet I sent”.

 This will show you a list of all the tweets you have ever sent from that username:

 As you can see, this isn’t as useful as it could be.
 What would make it more useful is adding other parameters that will help narrow down your search and learn how to search old tweets.
-Some of the top options are:

 Finding Old Tweets by Keyword